 Celebrities, such as actors, athletes, and musicians, can leave a lasting mark on people, explains psychotherapist Tom Kersting.
-We don’t personally know these celebrities, but there’s no doubt that their work can leave a positive imprint on our mind and memories.
+We don’t personally know these celebrities, but there’s no doubt that their work can leave a positive imprint on our minds and memories.
 “For example, Tom Petty’s passing can trigger past memories of his songs that can take a person back to that specific time in life,” says Kersting.
 “An actor’s death can bring back memories of a movie he or she did, triggering memories from that time in your own life.”
-(Here’s why we get upset about celebrity breakups too.)
+Here’s why we also mourn celebrity breakups.

 Second, just because you can’t explain your grief or your friends or family can’t understand it, that doesn’t mean your feelings aren’t a valid response.
 We’re often brought up to compartmentalize sadness and feel that we should mourn in a certain way, but grief is different for everyone.
 Finally, no matter who you’re grieving for, it’s important to seek professional help if it becomes too overwhelming or starts to interfere with your life.